ffund/intro-ml-tss21/slides/1-intro-ml.md

 * ML may not be explainable or auditable.
 * ML may perpetuate and/or exacerbate bias in the training data.
 See [Flawed Algorithms Are Grading Millions of Students’ Essays](https://www.vice.com/en/article/pa7dj9/flawed-algorithms-are-grading-millions-of-students-essays) in Mother board by Vice.
 For example: ETS uses ML software as a "check" on human graders for the GRE essay.
 But its system overscores students from mainland China (by about 1.3/6 points relative to human scorers) and underscores African Americans (by about 0.8/6 points) and other groups.

+**Takeaway**: an ML system can sometimes be more biased than an equivalent human system.

 :::

 \newpage